jimitpatel3699/RTOSYSTEM_Asp.net/README.md

 for that system have two different modules.

-A user and RTO officer which is a admin for the system both have its different login crdentials by using that they are able to login to the system.
+A user and RTO officer who is a admin for the system both have its different login credentials by using that they are able to login to the system.

 Techanical Details:-